 Nostalgia is a gift from God because it takes us to a place where we remember the love and grace of God in the past.
-I love to visit old general stores, because the things they offer and the smell of the candy take me back to wonderful memories of trips with my grandparents.
-This aspect of memory is a gift and it is okay for us to delight in those memories as long as they do not distract us from what God desires us to do now.
+I love to visit old general stores because the things they offer and the smell of the candy take me back to wonderful memories of trips with my grandparents.
+This aspect of mind is a gift, and it is okay for us to delight in those memories as long as they do not distract us from what God desires us to do now.

 In this passage, Stephen recounted the ways God worked through his people in the Old Testament by reminding them of the great works of God to the Jewish leaders.
 This group was so focused on how God worked in the past that they could not see God’s hand in the present.
 In Acts 7, those listening to the message of Stephen rejected the present gift of God and killed Stephen.

-Today is a gift from God designed for you to know him more intimately, but it can be missed because of two things: focusing on the past, or worrying about the future.
-Worry is a subject for another time, but know that God has a greater knowledge of himself to reveal to you today.
+Today is a gift from God designed for you to know him more intimately, but it can be missed because of two things: focusing on the past or worrying about the future.
+Worry is a subject for another time, but know that God has a more excellent knowledge of himself to reveal to you today.
 This idea alone makes today better than any other day.
 Don’t let your focus on the past rob you of seeing God’s gift in the present.